PelleLille/hsl-docs/functions.rst

   .. function:: MIME.setBody(body)

 	  Set the MIME part body content.
 In case the MIME part has children (multipart) this will be the MIME parts preamble.
-The body will be Base64 encoded if no `Content-Transfer-Encoding` header is added.
+The body will be encoded as either quoted-printable or base64 depending on the type of data if no `Content-Transfer-Encoding` header is explicitly added.

 	  :param string body: the body
 	  :return: this